MASILab/PreQual/README.md

 1. Threshold all b-values such that values less than the `--bval_threshold` parameter are 0.

 1. Check that all b-vectors are unit normalized and all b-values greater than zero have associated non-zero b-vectors.
 For any volumes where this is not the case, we remove them, flag a warning for the output PDF, and continue the pipeline.

+1. If applicable, perform Gibbs de-ringing on all diffusion scans with `mrdegibbs` from MRTrix3.

 1. If applicable, denoise all diffusion scans with `dwidenoise` (Marchenko-Pastur PCA) from MrTrix3.